mlomb/redis-rank/API.md

 ## PeriodicLeaderboard

 This class does not extends `Leaderboard`.
 This class generates the appropiate `Leaderboard` instance for each period cycle.
+Each cycle (a unique Leaderboard) is identified by a `PeriodicKey` (a string).

+Every time you want to interact with the leaderboard, you need to retrieve the appropiate based on the current time and cycle function.
+When entering a new cycle, you'll receive the new leaderboard right away.
+Stale leaderboards can be retrieved with `getExistingKeys`.

 ### Constructor